faizalrf/documentation/MariaDB-Encryption.md

 6 rows in set (6.544 sec)
 ```

-The above output shows that the tables / tablespaces are being encrypted.
+The above output shows that the tables/tablespaces are being encrypted.
 Wait till the output shows no rows, then we can be sure all the objects have been encrypted successfully.

 The column `ROTATING_OR_FLUSHING` indicates that the table is being encrypted in the background.
 This is a background process and does not impact the normal usage of the database.
-At this time, clients can conenct and start using MariaDB.
+At this time, clients can connect and start using MariaDB.

 Once completed the above SQL will not return any output, we can now see which of the tables are encrypted